About

 These homemade protein bars require just 4 ingredients and are made like the favorite Whole30 approved RXBAR using egg white protein, almonds, cashews and dates.
 Quick and easy, paleo and vegetarian!
 Customizable recipe!

-4-Ingredient Homemade Protein Bars pinterest image this recipe
+4-Ingredient Homemade Protein Bars pinterest image

 This post is sponsored by my partnership with NOW Foods.
 All opinions expressed (as always) are my own.
 Thank you for helping support the brands I trust and have the pleasure of working with, making Fit Mitten Kitchen possible!